dugsiiyeinc/Online-Course-Management-System/README.md

 - Contact: A page where users can reach out to us for any inquiries or support.
 - About: Information about our team and the mission of our project.
 - Courses: The main section where users can browse and enroll in various courses.
 It includes subpages for course details and pricing.
-- Announcements: Updates and news related to our platform and courses.
+- Mentors: Updates and news related to our platform and courses.
 - Support: A page where users can access help and resources related to the system.

 ## Features